Finding Financial Help

-Unfortunately, high-octane software with intensive professional oversight is not cheap and so Gemm Learning is beyond the pocketbook of some families.
+Unfortunately, providing clinical software with intensive professional oversight is not cheap and so Gemm Learning is beyond the pocketbook of some families.
 However, all is not lost.
-Many resourceful clients have been able to find outside financial aid for our Fast ForWord program, either in part or in total.
+Many resourceful clients have been able to find outside financial aid, either in part or in total.

 Using A Flexible Spending Account (FSA) For Fast ForWord

 Sometimes parents are able to use their FAS accounts for Gemm Learning, the logic being that our program is a learning disability treatment which is on the list eligible FSA spending items.
 The eligibility may vary according to the terms of your FSA.

 Our advice here is to get a prescription from your doctor.
 Please contact your FSA administrator if you have any questions.

 Tax Deductibility of Gemm Learning

 A number of theories and treatments for children with special needs and learning disabilities are tax deductible.
 However, as you might expect the rules are complex.
 Obamacare has changed some of the deductible limits but not the overall definition of what is deductible.
 Your best bet it contact your tax advisor.